 Along with his buddy Groundchuck, whose toy was released in the same wave, Dirtbag had a few appearances in the original 1987 TMNT cartoon.
 Specifically, the episodes that had to do with the Planet of the Turtloids.

 Ol’ Dirtbag even got to appear in TMNT III: The Manhattan Project on the 8-Bit Nintendo Entertainment System.
-He sadly hasn’t really been seen since, but that’s okay.
+Sadly, he hasn’t really been seen since, but that’s okay.
 He’s still a cool toy.
 With cool muscles, I guess.

 Rather than the camouflage look of the original toy, I thought it would make sense to paint up Dirtbag more like someone who actually worked in a mine.
-I have him drab green overalls, a yellow hardhat, and just the dirtiest, grimiest fur I could muster at the time.
-I made the belt the same color as the helmet, to break up the green in the overalls.
-Actually, thinking about it years later, I probably should’ve made his one boot brighter, like a Timberland or something.
+I gave him drab green overalls, a yellow hardhat, and just the dirtiest, grimiest fur I could muster at the time.
+I made the belt the same color as the helmet to break up the green in the overalls.
+Actually, thinking about it years later, I probably should’ve made his single boot brighter, like a Timberland or something.